Martin Chartier: French traders in Pennsylvania

 By the late 17th century, French settlers and fur traders were moving into the Ohio Valley (then part of New France) to take advantage of the opportunities for commerce among various Native American tribes concentrated there.
 Some had been pushed away from the east coast by the pressure of European colonization.
 Experienced in frontier life and fluent in several Native American languages, Chartier and his expedition colleagues, Peter Bisaillon, Nicole Godin, and Jacques Le Tort, his son James, and Le Tort's wife Anne Le Tort, were six of the most prominent coureurs des bois who established the earliest trading posts.

-The British Provincial Government suspected that they were "very dangerous persons" who "kept private correspondence with the Canida Indians and the French," and who "entertained strange Indians in remote and obscure places," and who "uttered suspicious words."
-This group were harassed, arrested and imprisoned by the English, often on false or minor charges.
+The colonial authorities of the Province of Pennsylvania suspected that they were "very dangerous persons" who "kept private correspondence with the Canada Indians and the French," and who "entertained strange Indians in remote and obscure places," and who "uttered suspicious words."

 Arrest of Nicole Godin

 Chartier escaped persecution only after agreeing to assist in the arrest of Nicole Godin.
 At that time, both French and British colonial governments were trying to influence Native American communities to take one side or the other, for trading relations as well as political control.
-Nicole Godin, was an English trader born in London to a French father.
+Nicole Godin,was an English trader born in London to a French father.
 After 1701 he operated a trading post near Chartier's homestead.
 He was suspected of "using endeavors to incense these people [the local Shawnees], to stir them up to enmity against the subjects of the Crown; and to join with our public enemy, the French, to our destruction."

 On May 15, 1704, Chartier was summoned to Philadelphia and questioned by William Penn "in regard to his relations with the Indians, he being 'a Frenchman, who has lived long among the Shawanah Indians and upon Conestoga.'"
 Although there is no record of this interrogation, some of it likely pertained to Godin's activities.
 On 1 July 1707, Pennsylvania Governor John Evans persuaded Chartier to lure Godin into a trap near Paxtang, Pennsylvania, where Godin was arrested.
 Godin was tried for treason in Philadelphia in 1708, but the results of the trial are unknown.
 He died before 1712, when Anne Le Tort was named executrix of his estate.

 Later life

-Chartier is known to have acted as interpreter for the Shawnee at conferences held with the English at Conestoga in 1711 and 1717.
+Chartier is known to have acted as interpreter for the Shawnee at conferences held with the British at Conestoga in 1711 and 1717.
 In 1717, Governor Penn granted Chartier a 300-acre tract of land (one source says 500 acres) along the Conestoga River in Lancaster County, Pennsylvania.
 He and his son Peter Chartier established a trading post near a Shawnee village on Pequea Creek in Pennsylvania.
 That same year, he accompanied Christoph von Graffenried, 1st Baron of Bernberg on a journey to Sugarloaf Mountain in Maryland.
 They traveled south to the Shenandoah Valley, where they visited Massanutten Mountain in a fruitless search for silver ore.
 This had reportedly been found several years earlier by Swiss explorer Franz Ludwig Michel.